-- If you are a victim of an attack or other crime, call 911 and a hall staff member as soon as possible.
+- If you are a victim of an attack or other crime, call 911 and a dorm staff member as soon as possible.

-- Solicitors or suspicious persons are reported by calling 911 and a hall staff member immediately.
+- Solicitors or suspicious persons are reported by calling 911 and a dorm staff member immediately.

 - Always carry your keys, CatCard, and if possible, a cell phone.